A Historic Gem Along Roundout Creek

 It was in operation until the 1900s at which time it was purchased by John Hoornbeek and utilized as a dry wood pulp mill.

 A historic painter local to Ellenville, Bill Winters, has painted many pictures of the property, as reminisced from the 1800s era.
-He highlights the beauty of the natural landscapes surrounding the property, the Roundout Creek and this interesting mill.
-The Bevier house, as it is known, is also in the many depictions and both structures are recognizable to their appearance even today.
+He highlights the beauty of the natural landscapes surrounding the property, the Roundout Creek, and this interesting mill.
+The Bevier house, as it is known, is also in the many depictions; both structures are recognizable to their appearance even today.

 Improvements and Enhancements